bhaswarey/AIML-Portfolio-Melicious-Attack-Classifiers/README.md

 ### 6.0.2   Recommendation

 Further analysis needs to be conducted to improve the performance of the models in terms of execution time.
-In the case of multi-class classification where the target feature is 'Attack Type', a tecnique need to be formulated such that when the data is down sampled the result is a balanced data set.
+In the case of multi-class classification where the target feature is 'Attack Type', a technique need to be formulated such that when the data is down sampled the result is a balanced data set.